josesan77/webapps/flask_loc_db/README.md

 ## The app

+Note: See Help page (help.html reachable through a link at the bottom of the Start page (index.html)) as general and first run help including functionalities and usage of the app, in addition to this readme.

-It is a Cookbook, with dish names and corresponding text.
+It is planned to function as a searchable Cookbook, with dish names and corresponding text (ingredients, cooking description,...).

 ![Flask Cookbook app](./imgs/flask_01.png)

 ## Changelog

-The initial app was copied (9th...) and upgraded Jan 11th, 2025:
+The initial app was copied (9th...) and upgraded in Jan, 2025:
-- **09/01/2025**: Added Help page as general and first run help.
-Reorganized models.py to match Model structure requirement of web application development (... and related refactorization)
+- **12/01/2025**: Further explanatory information in code (e.g. functionality of Flash messages).
+Corrected help.html removing note about Editing (under development) and way of deleting database entries (may be developed the method to become user friendly).
+Double checked login/logout functionality.
 - **10/01/2025**: Added explanatory information in code.
 Set HTML5 compatibility for html pages.
 Removed useless files and dependencies (useless for my app).
+- **09/01/2025**: Added Help page as general and first run help including functionalities and usage of the app.
+Reorganized models.py to match Model structure requirement of web application development (... and related refactorization)

 ## Contents